 An energy audit is a professional assessment of a home's energy performance, including everything from insulation levels and window and door seals to ductwork and heating and cooling equipment.
 Among other tests, energy auditors often use infrared cameras and blower-door equipment to assess a home's airtightness and insulation quality.

-After your home's checkup, an auditor sits down with you to discuss the findings and recommended remedies.
+After your home's checkup, an auditor will sit down with you to discuss the findings and recommended remedies.
 They'll also help you prioritize which energy upgrades are most important and which will give you the most bang for your buck.
 Along the same lines, you shouldn't even think about expensive upgrades, like new windows, before getting an energy audit.
-You might learn there more effective and much less expensive ways to lower your energy bills.
+You might learn about more effective and much less expensive ways to lower your energy bills.

 Read Your Utility Bill

 One of the best ways to understand your energy usage is to actually follow how much energy you use.
 All the information you need is on your monthly utility bill.
 Electricity usage is calculated in kilowatt-hours, or kWh.
 If you run a 100-watt light bulb for 10 hours, you use up 1 kWh of energy.
 Natural gas usage is calculated in therms.

 Studying your bill each month will help you keep track of the effects of your energy improvements and efficiency measures.
 Most bills provide comparisons to the previous year's bills, including the average temperature for the respective bill periods.
 This helps you account for unseasonable weather when comparing year over year.
 Some utility companies also compare your home's energy usage to your neighbors', which can be humbling, motivating or gratifying, depending on how you rank.